xiongx5/x-vim/README.md

     Plug 'SirVer/ultisnips'
     Plug 'honza/vim-snippets'
 ```
-Using ultisnips together with vim-snippets.
-YouCompleteMe as auto completion.
+Using ultisnips together with vim-snippets and YouCompleteMe as auto completion.
 You have two places to store snippets.
 One is from vim-snippets, the other one is from ~/.vim/UltiSnips.
 Store all your personal snippers by the later one.
 ```
-,e to edit the related personal snippets file.
+,es to edit the related personal snippets file.
 ```